 Researchers have determined that skeletons found at Roopkund Lake in India belonged to Greeks, as stated in the astounding results of their investigation into these mysterious human remains.

 The skeletons, discovered at Roopkund Lake, which sits at an altitude of approximately 5,000 meters, or 16,404 feet, were analyzed using DNA to finally determine the ethnic origin of the people they may have belonged to.

-In a stunning turn, according to these results, the first group of skeletons appear to have belonged to people originating from the Eastern Mediterranean.
+In a stunning discovery, according to these results the first group of skeletons appear to have belonged to people originating from the Eastern Mediterranean.

 Greek, Pakistani, and Indian skeletons found at Roopkund Lake

 The bones are believed to belong to people who lived between 1600 and 1900 AD, with the most plausible scenario being that of people who lived at some time around the 1800s.

 The second group of bones which was found in the same area are far older, and date all the way back to the year 800 AD.